 *All-time Favorite Books Post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.

 This coming-of-age story examines the relationship between a black woman and a white girl in apartheid South Africa in 1976.
 This novel is a brutally honest and emotionally compelling story, unlike anything I have ever read.

 This book begins just before the 1976 Soweto uprising in which thousands of black students marched in protest of the apartheid government.
 Though the protest was peaceful, police open-fired killing a hundred children.

 This historical fiction book led to the most amazing discussions with our book club.
 The characters jump off the page.
 I was completely absorbed from the first sentence on the first page until the last page of the book.
 It is powerful and poignant and one of Jackie’s all-time favorite books.
 This is an African Novel that you will not want to miss.

-I read this book long before we started the blog and I still recommend this book to everyone as a must-read.
+I read this book long before we started the blog and I still recommend this animal book for adults to everyone as a must-read.

 It is the middle of the Great Depression and Jacob finds himself orphaned just shy of earning his Veterinary degree.
 He finds himself a job with a circus caring for a menagerie.